jayvan/Cellsplosion/readme.md

 What is your purpose?
 =====================
-To free the human race from the evil megacorporation (don't forget the mega) Terobell
+To free the human race from the evil megacorporation (don't forget the mega) TeRoBell

 Why are these enemies attacking you?
 ====================================